 Yes, Kerala is a good destination for river rafting.
 People usually head to Rishikesh to enjoy the excitement, joy and fear of going on a roller coaster ride over the rushing waters.
 But Kerala offers the same too, plus picturesque views of villages, gorgeous hills, valleys and the greenery beyond.
 You don’t have to be a rafting pro to get the kicks because water rafting in Kerala is much easier and less strenuous.
 The best destinations are Chalipuza River in Tusharagiri, Vythiri River in Wayanad and Boothathankettu in Ernakulam.
-The best time to do this would be June-September period.
+The best time to do this water Sports in Kerala would be June-September period.

 3. Scuba Diving